Hasan Mohammed Jinnah: Career

-Early Legal Practice
+Early legal practice

-Hasan Mohammed Jinnah enrolled as an Advocate in June 1999.
+Hasan Mohammed Jinnah enrolled as an advocate in June 1999.
 He began his practice under his father, who was serving as Public Prosecutor and Government Pleader.
 At the age of 21, he appeared in several criminal cases, including murder trials, on behalf of the police prosecution.
 In 2000, he began practicing independently at the Madras High Court.

 In 2001, he filed a Public Interest Litigation before the Madras High Court seeking the reinstallation of the Kannagi statue at Marina Beach.
-The Court directed the state to place the statue in safe custody at the Government Museum.
-The case received attention in legal and public domains.
+The statue was put in the custody of the Government Museum and later reinstalled at the beach in 2006.

-Career Streak
+Public appointment

 From 2006 to 2009, Jinnah served as Government Advocate (Criminal Side) in the Madras High Court.
 In 2009, he was appointed as Additional Public Prosecutor.
 He also served as Standing Counsel for the Chennai Metropolitan Development Authority (CMDA) and the Tamil Nadu Waqf Board.
 In the CMDA matters, he worked alongside senior law officers, including the then Additional Advocate General.

 In 2004, he participated in the American Council of Young Political Leaders delegation to the United States.
 During the visit, he met with then U.S. Secretary of State Colin Powell and discussed India's candidature for permanent membership in the United Nations Security Council.

 He later served as a member of the Central Board of Film Certification and was part of the regional board that reviewed the film Vishwaroopam.
 The certification process was conducted by a panel comprising members from multiple communities, as per the standard procedures of the board.